bebo-dot-dev/m3u-epg-editor/README.md

 * **[--outfilename].m3u**

    This is the new rewritten m3u file created from the original m3u file.
-This will contain all of the channels that you've decided to keep.
+This will contain all the channels that you've decided to keep.
 Channels are optionally sorted according to the sort order specified in `--sortchannels / -s`.
 If `--no_sort / -ns` is specified, anything supplied in `--sortchannels / -s` is ignored.

 * **[--outfilename].channels.txt**